Teyras/MT/text/chapters/210_scheduling_problem_categorization.md

 example, if we wanted to filter the processing sets by additional criteria such as the allowed number of parallel threads).

-For our purpose, we will mainly be looking for algorithms that allow arbitrary processing sets.
-We shall also consider interesting results for the nested and interval variants, even though these would impose restrictions on the pool of workers.
+Since the current job routing model used in ReCodEx requires an algorithm that supports arbitrary processing sets, we will mainly be looking for those.
+It is also possible to restrict the job routing model (and the diversity of the worker pool) so that it conforms to the nested or interval variants of the problem.
+If we find any interesting results for these varieties (such as a hypothetical algorithm that would perform well on interval processing sets), we will consider this tradeoff.

 ### Machine Characteristics